m-ah07/currency-converter/README.md

     echo "100 USD is equal to $rate EUR.";
     ```

-## Directory Structure
+## 📂 Directory Structure

 currency-converter/
 ├── src/
-│   └── CurrencyConverter.php   # Core conversion functionality
+│   └── CurrencyConverter.php
 ├── examples/
-│   └── example.php             # Sample usage of the API
+│   └── example.php
+├── LICENSE
-├── .gitignore                  # Git ignore file
+├── .gitignore
-└── README.md                   # Documentation
+└── README.md

-## Contribution
+## 🤝 Contribution

 Feel free to fork this repository and contribute to its development.
 Submit a pull request with your changes.

+## 🌟 Show Your Support

+If you found this project helpful, please consider giving it a ⭐ on GitHub.
+Your support means the world to us!